Ex-Goldman programmer rejects plea deal with NY: lawyer

 Sergey Aleynikov, 42, was formally indicted Thursday on New York state criminal charges of stealing proprietary trading code from the bank.
 The indictment is the latest development in a years-long legal battle between Aleynikov and federal and state prosecutors.

-Manhattan Assistant District Attorney Joanne Li told State Supreme Court Justice Ronald Zweibel that her office had offered Aleynikov a sentence of time served in exchange for a guilty plea.
-Under the proposed deal, he would not have to serve additional prison time beyond the roughly one year he already served following his conviction on federal charges.
+Manhattan Assistant District Attorney Joanne Li told Manhattan State Supreme Court Justice Ronald Zweibel that her office had offered Aleynikov a non-jail sentence in exchange for a guilty plea.

 Aleynikov's lawyer, Kevin Marino, said his client had rejected the offer.
 Marino told the judge he would move to dismiss the case based on double jeopardy - prosecution twice for the same offense - and accused state prosecutors of having "no sense of decency."